onchainrank/chrome_inj/CHROME_STORE_LISTING.md

 ## Single Purpose Description (Justification)

-This extension has a single purpose: to embed onchainrank trading charts into the Bullx NEO terminal interface.
+This extension has a single purpose: to embed onchainrank trading charts into DEX (pump.fun, Bullx) terminal interfaces.
 All requested permissions (activeTab, storage) are used solely to:

-- Detect cryptocurrency addresses in the Bullx terminal URL
+- Detect cryptocurrency addresses in the DEX (pump.fun, Bullx) terminal URL
 - Inject iframe elements with onchainrank charts
 - Store user preferences (API key, iframe height) locally

 ## Permission Justifications

 **activeTab:**
-Required to interact with the Bullx NEO terminal page and inject iframe elements at the appropriate DOM locations.
+Required to interact with DEX (pump.fun, Bullx) terminal pages and inject iframe elements at the appropriate DOM locations.

 **storage:**
 Required to save user settings (API key, iframe height, extension state) locally in the browser for persistent configuration across sessions.